CumulusNetworks/docs/content/cumulus-netq-53/NVLink-Management/Inventory-and-Devices.md

 toc: 4
 ---

 The NetworkEntity section of the API lets you manage inventory and hardware objects in the NVLink fabric, including switches, chassis, compute nodes, GPUs, ports, and domains.
+You can also delete entities from the fabric directly through the API.

 ## GPU API Endpoints